pmlmodelling/nctoolkit/docs/source/visualization.rst

    :align: center
    :alt: pub_plot1

-Currently, `pub_plot` is restricted to work with regular lon/lat grids.
-A limited number of modifications can be made, as changes to the colour scale.
+Currently, ``pub_plot`` is restricted to work with regular lon/lat grids.
+A limited number of modifications can be made, such as changes to the colour scale.
 Over-time this will become a fully featured method.

 Plotting internals